AnthonyLloyd/AnthonyLloyd.github.io/about.md

 title: About
 ---

 Hi, I'm Anthony Lloyd.
-I live in Edinburgh.

-I'm a quantitative financial software developer in F#, C# and C.
+I'm a quantitative financial software developer in F#, C# and C living in Edinburgh.

 <anthony_lloyd@yahoo.com>